briceln/DataScience/README.md

 Before the October holidays, I gave a presentation on unsupervised learning.
 The aim of this presentation was to give an overview of unsupervised learning (the different types of unsupervised learning algorithms, tools such as the elbow method to determine the optimal number of clusters, etc.).
 - [Presentation of Unsupervised learning](./res/presentations/Unsupervised_learning.pptx)

+## 3.4 Conclusion

+Thanks to this project, I was able to get interested in different data science techniques.
+It allowed me to improve my knowledge with the Python language and also to improve my English by working only in English.
+However, doing software engineering studies, I prefer to have specific tasks to work on instead of having to do research.